-A. Inference and Estimators
+A Inference and Estimators

-Computer intensive statistics is of course statistics and it's important not to lose sight of that fact.
-It's necessary to focus on the core ideas of computer intensive statistics in this module due to the limited time available, but it's important to remember why we want to address the problems which we consider.
+Computer intensive statistics is still statistics, and it is important not to lose sight of that fact.
+It's necessary to focus on the core ideas of computer intensive statistics in this module due to the limited time available, but it is important to remember why we want to address the problems we consider.